 Jólin alls staðar / Ellý Vilhjálms & Vilhjálmur Vilhjálmsson

 The oldest song here is my personal favourite Christmas song.
-Released in 1968, the song is a simple song that reminds us, at least me, to take a step back and enjoy myself, because the season not only is about Christmas but also the coming of spring.
+Released in 1968, the song is a simple song that reminds us, at least me, to take a step back and enjoy myself, because the season is not only about Christmas but also about the coming of spring.